 3. Sea to Summit X Set 11

-One of the most important parts of cooking when snowshoeing and winter camping is having a hot beverage.
+When winter camping, one of the most important parts of cooking is having a hot beverage.
 After a long day on the trail, sometimes the best medicine is a steaming hot cup of coffee or tea, which is why having the Sea to Summit X-Brew Coffee Dripper, X-Pot/ Kettle, and Cool Grip X-Mug are a must.

 Ideal for any backcountry barista looking to brew up a beverage, the lightweight and compact X-Set 11 includes the 44-ounce X-Kettle, along with two X-Mugs.
 The X-Brew Coffe Dripper fits neatly inside the X-Kettle included in the kit as well.